samaypatel27/samaypatel27/README.md

 push the boundaries of what's currently possible by creating software that helps businesses thrive.

 # Awards
-I have two 1st place awards at hackathons I competed at Ohio State during the Spring 2026 semester.
+I have three 1st place awards at hackathons I have competed in 2026.
 These projects are pinned on my github account.
 - 1st Place at [Ohio State HACK/AI](https://hack.osu.edu/about-hack-ai/) hosted by the Artificial Intelligence Club
 - 1st Place at American Student Association's or [ASA Datafest](https://ww2.amstat.org/education/datafest/) hosted at Ohio State
+- 1st Place at [SMBC Hackathon] for company interns